-The distributions of 10 programs are significantly determined by the Current Population Survey at the state level and the American Community Survey at the state and local level:
+Distributions for 10 programs are significantly determined by the Current Population Survey at the state level and the American Community Survey at the state and local levels:

-- These programs each address specific populations.
-They include SNAP, Medicare Part B, Section 8 Housing Choice Vouchers, Title I Grants to Local Education Agencies, Special Education Grants, Section 8 Housing Assistance Payments, Head Start, WIC, the Health Center Program, and LIHEAP. - As the Decennial Census is used as the sampling frame for the CPS and ACS, an undercount of target households in the Decennial Census would lead to an undercount of these populations in the CPS and ACS. - For CPS and ACS reliability, an accurate Decennial Census is necessary but not sufficient.
+- These programs address specific populations and include SNAP, Medicare Part B, Section 8 Housing Choice Vouchers, Title I Grants to Local Education Agencies, Special Education Grants, Section 8 Housing Assistance Payments, Head Start, WIC, the Health Center Program, and LIHEAP. - As the Decennial Census is used as the sampling frame for the CPS and ACS, an undercount of target households in the Decennial Census would lead to an undercount of these populations in the CPS and ACS. - For CPS and ACS reliability, an accurate Decennial Census is necessary but not sufficient.
 CPS and ACS reliability also depends upon adequate funding and, for the ACS, a response rate high enough to generate statistically valid data at the neighborhood level.

-Note: In each program table on the project website, the nature of the association between the Decennial Census count and funds distribution is described.
+Note: For each program, the association between Decennial Census accuracy and funds distribution is described in a table on the project website.

-Finding 4: A reliable American Community Survey (ACS) is particularly important to the fair, equitable geographic distribution of federal funds.
+Finding 4: A reliable American Community Survey (ACS) is particularly important to the equitable geographic distribution of federal funds.
 Attachment A indicates that 21 of the 22 Census-derived datasets (all but Urban/Rural Areas) use the ACS-directly or indirectly-to construct their respective statistics.

-Conclusion: The fair and equitable distribution of federal financial assistance to state and local governments and households will depend on the accuracy of the 2020 Census.
-This project's forthcoming Fall 2017 report will comprehensively explore this finding in greater detail.
+Conclusion: The equitable distribution of federal financial assistance to state and local governments and to households will depend on the accuracy of the 2020 Census.
+This project's forthcoming report will explore this finding in further detail.